 Common dreams and possible interpretations

-Many flying dreams are the result of lucid dreaming, but not always.
+Flying - many flying dreams are the result of lucid dreaming, but not always.
 These sorts of dreams can mean that you are on top of the world, in control of the things which matter to you.
 Maybe, you have recently gained new insight, knowledge or a new perspective.
-It could also represent feeling strong willed, confident or undefeatable.
+It could also represent feeling strong-willed, confident or undefeatable.
 If in the dream you struggle to maintain your ability to fly, it could mean that there is something or someone who may be standing in the way of your having control.
 Feeling afraid whilst flying could represent a fear of not being able to manage challenges.

 Working with dreams in therapy